e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 13.2 Diagnostics: structured values, one carrier exception

 Both reporting policies move the same thing.
-What a collecting pass returns and what a fail-fast site throws is in either case a *diagnostic*, so the shape of that value decides what an acceptance test can assert and what a user reads.
+What a collecting pass returns and what a fail-fast site produces is in either case a *diagnostic*, so the shape of that value decides what an acceptance test can assert and what a user reads.

 **Rule.** A diagnostic is a plain value from a small closed set of